Skip to main content

 Graphics Programming Guide

-• Texture processing: require compressed maps to be provided directly to improve rendering efficiency
+• Texture handling: Requires supplying compressed textures directly to improve rendering efficiency.

-• Graphics context management: create and maintain OpenGL ES rendering context
+• Graphics context management: Creating and maintaining OpenGL ES rendering contexts.

-• Rendering synchronization: Coordinate rendering operations between OpenGL ES and synchronize with display devices to ensure that rendering results are displayed correctly
+• Rendering synchronization: Coordinates synchronization between OpenGL ES and display devices to ensure correct rendering output.

-• Resource management: manage rendering resources such as texture maps
+• Resource management: Manages rendering resources such as texture maps.

-In the collaborative work of OpenGLES and EGL, the rendering process is the core of the entire graphics rendering system.
-The following figure briefly shows the graphics rendering process of OpenGLES.
+In the cooperation between OpenGL ES and EGL, the rendering process is the core of the entire graphics rendering system.

 mesa3d